Course Title: The Data Science Professional

 The learning activities included in this course are:

-- Tutorials and/or labs and/or group discussions (including online forums) focused on projects and problem solving will provide practice in the application of theory and procedures, allow exploration of concepts with teaching staff and peers, and give feedback on your progress and understanding;
+- There will also be group presentation and peer review during the workshop sessions.
+These allow exploration of concepts with teaching staff and peers, and give feedback on students' progress and understanding.

-- Assignments, as described in Overview of Assessment (below), requiring an integrated understanding of the subject matter; and
+- Assignments, as described in Overview of Assessment, requiring an integrated understanding of the subject matter.

 Overview of Learning Resources